SCYou27/Projects_ASCON/project_U-O3/0002_detection/preproc/README.md

-We separate the date set into 100 subsets, and the compressed files shall be stored as:

-	../Raw/Raw_DN_*.hdf5

-1. check.py:
+## Tasks in this folder

-	To check the quality of the recorded traces with the reference trace (ref_trace.npy) by:
+1. check.py: to check the quality of the recorded traces with the reference trace (`ref_trace.npy`) by:

-	python3 check.py all 0 100
+	`python3 check.py all 0 100`
+   This will also check whether the response is consistent with the pre-calculated values in `../inter_gen/ciphertags.zip`.

+2. The all-in-one script (including copying the pre-calculated values):
+	`./script_all.sh`

+3. Directly download the generated data from our server:
+	`./download.sh`

+4. Clean the generated data (to restart):
+	`./clean.sh`